pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 <!--more-->

-Property Search is applicable across all cloud resources, whether they reside in AWS, Google Cloud, Azure, or any of Pulumi's 100+ cloud providers.
-Pulumi Cloud Property Search is available on the Enterprise and Business Critical editions of Pulumi Cloud.
+Pulumi Resource Search, including the ability to search on property data, is applicable across all cloud resources, whether they reside in AWS, Google Cloud, Azure, or any of Pulumi's 100+ cloud providers.
+Support for querying on property data is available in the [Enterprise and Business Critical editions](/pricing) of Pulumi Cloud.

 ### See it in action